 On completing this course, you will be able to apply for 8 Exemptions - all Certificate in Business Accounting modules (BA1, BA2, BA3, BA4) and all Operational Level Modules (E1, P1, F1 and the Operational Case Study).

-Over three years, you will develop a coherent and systematic understanding of accountancy and economics, equipping you with transferable analytical skills and expert knowledge for your chosen career.
+Over three years on this Economics with Accounting BSc, you will develop a coherent and systematic understanding of accountancy and economics, equipping you with transferable analytical skills and expert knowledge for your chosen career.

 Develop an understanding of the underlying concepts and principles associated with economics and accounting.
 Build on your current mathematics knowledge, either post-GCSE or post-A level.